emmlorl/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Changing all permission even in sub dir for user group and others Creating a script that creates directory with permissions Script to change group owner
+Changing the owner and group owner of all files